pykeen/pykeen/docs/source/tutorial/running_ablation.rst

 We are expected to provide the configuration for the keys ``datasets``, ``models``, ``losses``, ``optimizers``, and ``training_loops``.
 For all other components and hype-parameters, PyKEEN will provide default values/ranges.
-However, for achieving optimal performance, we should carefully define the hyper-parameters ourselves, as explained above.
+However, for achieving optimal performance, we should carefully define the hyper-parameter values/ranges ourselves, as explained above.
 Note that there many more ranges to configure such hyper-parameters for the loss functions, or the negative samplers.
 Check out the examples provided in `tests/resources/hpo_complex_nations.json`` how to define the ranges for other components.

 Run an Ablation Study With Your Own Data